mrocklin/blog/_posts/work/2015-06-09-Categoricals.md

 {% endhighlight %}

 We see almost an order of magnitude speedup after we do the one-time-cost of replacing object dtypes with categories.
-All other computations on this column will be faster.
-Our memory use has dropped dramatically as well.
+Most other computations on this column will be similarly fast.
+Our memory use drops dramatically as well.

 Conclusion
 ----------

-Pandas Categoricals are an efficient way to encode repetitive text data.
-It is commonly used for data like stock symbols, gender, experiment outcomes, cities, states, etc..
-Categoricals are easy to use and greatly improve performance.
+Pandas Categoricals efficiently encode repetitive text data.
+Categoricals are useful for data like stock symbols, gender, experiment outcomes, cities, states, etc..
+Categoricals are easy to use and greatly improve performance on this data.

-We have several options to increase performance or handle larger scales.
-Good choices in storage format, compression, column layout, and data representation can all dramatically improve query times and memory use.
-Each of these is as important as parallelism but aren't surrounded with the same hype and so are often overlooked.
+We have several options to increase performance when dealing with inconveniently large or slow data.
+Good choices in storage format, compression, column layout, and data representation can dramatically improve query times and memory use.
+Each of these choices is as important as parallelism but aren't surrounded with the same hype and so are often overlooked.